 Brunilda Nazario, MD

-Brunilda Nazario, MD, is responsible for reviewing WebMD content and ensuring its accuracy, timeliness, and credibility.
+Brunilda Nazario, MD, is the Associate Medical Director at WebMD and is responsible for reviewing WebMD content and ensuring its accuracy, timeliness, and credibility.

-Nazario works with WebMD's network of expert doctors and health care professionals where she shares her goals, vision, and the key challenges she's faced to help develop an educational and successful learning experience for WebMD's readers.
+Nazario works with WebMD's network of expert doctors and health care professionals where she shares her goals, vision, and the challenges faced in helping to develop an educational and successful learning experience for WebMD's readers.
 Nazario is dedicated to helping readers understand health information.
+She is a board certified Internist and Endocrinologist, she is also certified in Advanced Diabetes Management.
+Upon completion of a certification in bariatric medicine, Dr Nazario is now a Diplomate for the American Board of Obesity Medicine.
+She is Chair-elect for The Obesity Society's Latin American Association Section.

 Nazario has appeared on numerous radio and television interviews including CBS radio, The Evening News, and Parade magazine, among others.
 She also participated in WebMD's Town Hall meeting with the first lady Michelle Obama, which celebrated the first anniversary of Let's Move, an initiative to raise a generation of healthier kids.